-Back in those days, the hippie counterculture was in many ways well-defined by folks who, like my parents, left their meat and potatoes upbringings to seek a greener, leaner, and more karmically positive life (I think I just invented a word there, but hey, I think I am qualified).
+Back in those days, the hippie counterculture was in many ways well-defined by folks who, like my parents, left their meat and potatoes upbringings to seek a greener, leaner, and more karmically positive life.
 My folks were just two of many who broke the mould of what was then commonplace to enjoy many of the things that now, some 35-40 years later, are finally coming to the forefront of everyday culture all across not just North America, but across the world.

 Fast forward to now, and I smile at the mere thought of those who think this way of life is just a passing fad.

 To me, a potluck such as today's defines what it means to share in what's good in life, and to fully revel and appreciate the unique offerings we each can bring to the table (in food and in life).
 I can't tell you the number of times I've attended a potluck or dinner party only to crave something other than the standard vegetarian options: salads of lettuce or the cheese plate (I am not a strict vegan so sometimes this will do) or the veggies and dip.

 Sometimes I just want food with heart, and to me that means vegetarian soul food.
 Enter today's salad, which combines a few of my most favorite veggie comfort foods (with that yummy dressing I posted this week).